Board of Trustees

 Trustee since 2022

-James Murren is an American businessman, having previously served as the chairman and CEO MGM Resorts International.
-He has deep ties to Jordan and is, for example, engaged in advisory councils for the Baptism Site (Bethany Beyond the Jordan) and the Aqaba maritime preserve.
+James Murren is an American businessman who haas previously served as the chairman and CEO of MGM Resorts International.
+He has deep ties to Jordan and is, for example, engaged in advisory councils for the Baptism Site (Bethany Beyond the Jordan) and the Aqaba Marine Reserve.

 Prof. John P. Oleson